-After leaving school with no formal qualifications, Mackenzie Thorpe has gone on to become one of Britain's most collectable artists, with fans including JK Rowling and even HM Queen Elizabeth II.
+After leaving school with no formal qualifications, Mackenzie Thorpe has gone on to become one of Britain's most collectable artists, with fans including JK Rowling and even Queen Elizabeth II.

 Mackenzie grew up in the industrial town of Middlesborough, North Yorkshire, where his father was a labourer and his mother was an auxiliary nurse.
 Like many of the families in their community, life was sometimes a struggle.